OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 **Device and Usage data**.
 We collect data about your device and how you and your device interact with Microsoft and our products.
 For example, we collect:

 *   _Product use data_.
 We collect data about the features you use, the items you purchase, and the web pages you visit.
 This data includes your voice and text search queries or commands to Bing, Cortana, and our chat bots.
-This also includes the settings you select and the software configurations your use most.
+This also includes the settings you select and the software configurations you use most.
 *   _Device, connectivity and configuration data_.
 We collect data about your device and the network you use to connect to our products.
 It includes data about the operating systems and other software installed on your device, including product keys.
 It also includes IP address, device identifiers (such as the IMEI number for phones), regional and language settings.
 *   _Error reports and performance data_.
 We collect data about the performance of the products and any problems you experience with them.
 This data helps us to diagnose problems in the products you use, and to improve our products and provide solutions.
 Depending on your product and settings, error reports (sometimes called “crash dumps”) can include data such as the type or severity of the problem, details of the software or hardware related to an error, contents of files you were using when an error occurred, and data about other software on your device.
 *   _Troubleshooting and Help Data_.
 When you engage Microsoft for troubleshooting and help, we collect data about you and your hardware, software, and other details related to the incident.
 Such data includes contact or authentication data, the content of your chats and other communications with Microsoft, data about the condition of the machine and the application when the fault occurred and during diagnostics, and system and registry data about software installations and hardware configurations.